dotlang/language/doc/RFE.md

 you don't know that when you call a function.
 `s = &[fn(c: Circle->Shape){...}] processShape(my_circle)`
 after `&[...]` notation, IDE can accept any function that accepts circle or shape.
+- This can be useful in different scenarios.
+For example when sorting customers, we can seal a custom in an integer. send them to sort function (which only works on int). and then retrieve them. internally this will be like a tuple where first element is int, and second element is a customer. compiler works with this but it is just like an int. so everything is hidden from outside world, even compiler. functions work on integers and at the end, the owner, reverses the seal.